fpereiro/gotoB/tutorial.md

 ### Step 1-2: create a base HTML file

 Wait!
-Didn't we say that gotoX is pure js?
+Didn't we say that gotoв is pure js?
 Well, almost!
 Before starting to *draw* our application, we need to create a page that our browser will open.
 Remember that web browsers still open HTML pages.

 This HTML will do a few things to set up the ground to get our js running.
 In particular, it will load two things:

-- gotoX, which is a js file.
+- gotoв, which is a js file.
 - Another js file which will contain our application logic.

 With your text editor, create a new file named `index.html` within the work folder you created on Step 1-1.
 In it, place the following content: